 - In person in a Jobcentre.

-NOTE: The DWP have confirmed that paper letters of consent cannot be used:
+NOTE: The DWP have stated that paper letters of consent cannot be used:

 "Universal credit is designed to be primarily an online service.
 As we no longer have a ‘paper claim’ we have no way of verifying that written consent is actually from that claimant.
 As such, consent can be given through a claimants account, over the phone or in person.
 In addition we want, wherever possible, third party representatives to help claimants to self serve and understand what is happening with the claim themselves."
 (Jenny Ellis, DWP, 02.02.17)

 What if the DWP refuse to accept that a Full service claimant can give explicit consent?

 The DWP are allowed to refuse to accept explicit consent - they can do this where they believe the consent was given under duress, or where the information being requested is not in line with the information needed to assist the claimant with the issue for which the consent was given.

 However, they should not just refuse to accept explicit consent - or say it doesn't exist, or that the claimant's signature is needed, or that it's got 'lost' in the vast number of messages on the claimant's journal.

 If the DWP refuse to accept explicit consent then ask to speak to a supervisor and quote from the letter